billvaglienti/ProtoGen/README.md

 - `name` : The same as the name attribute of a structure.

 - `ID` : gives the identifying value of the packet.
 This can be any resolvable string, though typically it will be an element of an enumeration.
 If the ID attribute is missing the all-caps name of the packet is used as the ID.
 In some cases multiple packets may be identical except for the identifier.
 It is possible to simply define multiple packets in the XML, however a better solution is to specify multiple identifiers by using spaces or commas to delimit the identifers in the ID attribute.
 If multiple identifiers are given the encode function is changed so the caller provides the desired id.
-In addition the decode function is changed so that any of given identifiers can be used for a successful packet decode.
+In addition the decode function is changed so that any of the given identifiers can be used for a successful packet decode.

 - `file` : The same as the file attribute of a structure.